Defects of Convolutional Decoder Networks in Frequency Representation: Experiments

-$\bullet$ \textbf{Verifying factors that strengthened low-frequency components.} \emph{(1) Verifying that a deep network strengthened low-frequency components in Remark~\ref{re:T_mu} and Remark~\ref{re:L}.} To this end, we constructed a network with 50 convolutional layers.
+\emph{(1) Verifying that a deep network strengthened low-frequency components.} To this end, we constructed a network with 50 convolutional layers.
 Each convolutional layer applied zero-paddings to avoid changing the size of feature maps, and was followed by an ReLU layer.
-We conducted this experiment on three datasets, including CIFAR-10 \citep{krizhevsky2009learning}, Tiny-ImageNet, and Broden \citep{Bau2017} datasets, respectively.
-The exponential increase of { $\boldsymbol{\mathbb{T}}^{(uv)(L:1)}$} along with the network depth { $L$} in Remark~\ref{re:T_mu} indicates that frequency component { $\textbf{h}^{(uv)}$} of the network output also increases exponentially along with { $L$}.
-Therefore, for the frequency component { $\textbf{h}^{(uv)}$} generated by each $l$-th layer in a real decoder network, we measured its second-order moment { $\textit{SOM}(\textbf{h}^{(uv)})$}.
-Figure~\ref{fig:remark1_4_5}(a) shows that { $\textit{SOM}(\textbf{h}^{(uv)})$} increased along with the layer number in an exponential manner.
+We conducted this experiment on three datasets, including CIFAR-10 \citep{krizhevsky2009learning}, Tiny-ImageNet, and Broden datasets, respectively.
+The exponential increase of { $\boldsymbol{\mathbb{T}}^{(uv)(L:1)}$} along with the network depth { $L$} indicated that the frequency component of the network output also increased exponentially along with { $L$}.
+Therefore, for the frequency component { $\textbf{h}^{(uv)}$} generated by the $l$-th layer in a real decoder network, we measured its second-order moment { $\textit{SOM}(\textbf{h}^{(uv)})$}.
+Figure~\ref{fig:icml_exp} shows that { $\textit{SOM}(\textbf{h}^{(uv)})$} increased along with the layer number in an exponential manner.

-Besides, we visualized feature spectrums of different convolutional layers, which verified the claim in Remark~\ref{re:L} that a deep decoder network strengthens the encoding of low-frequency components of the input sample.
-Results on the Broden dataset in Figure~\ref{fig:remark2_3}(a) show that magnitudes of low-frequency components increased along with the network layer number.
-In addition, Appendix~\ref{app:sec:exp:factors:L} shows results on more datasets, which also yielded similar conclusions.
+Besides, we visualized feature spectrums of different convolutional layers, which verified the claim that a deep decoder network strengthened the encoding of low-frequency components of the input sample.
+Results on the Broden dataset in Figure~\ref{fig:remark2_3}(a) show that magnitudes of low frequencies increased along with the network layer number.
+Results on more datasets in Appendix~\ref{app:sec:exp:factors:L} yielded similar conclusions.